paulosjd/snippets-exercises/react/dom.md

 **Cost of calling `render()`**

+There are two steps of what we may call "render":

+- Virtual DOM render: when render method is called it returns a new virtual dom structure of the component.
+- Native DOM render: React changes real DOM nodes in your browser only if they were changed in the Virtual DOM and as little as needed - this is that great React's feature which optimizes real DOM mutation and makes React fast.

 Calling `render()` doesn't mean that DOM Nodes are being manipulated in any way.
 The render method just serves the diff algorithm to decide which DOM Nodes need to really be attached / detached.
 Note that `render()` is not expensive, it's the DOM manipulations that are expensive.
 They are executed only if